flutter/website/src/docs/development/platform-integration/add-to-app-android/add-flutter-fragment.md

   is acceptable to render your Flutter experience on top of all other content, then `FlutterFragment`'s default `RenderMode` of `surface` is the `RenderMode` that you should use.
-However, if you need to display Android `View`s both below and above your Flutter experience, then you must specificy a `RenderMode` of `texture`.
-See the section above titled "Control `FlutterFragment`'s render mode" for information on controlling the `RenderMode`.
+However, if you need to display Android `View`s both below and above your Flutter experience, then you must specify a `RenderMode` of `texture`.
+See the previous section titled "Control `FlutterFragment`'s render mode" for information on controlling the `RenderMode`.
 {{site.alert.end}}